How to Make Money Online: 31 Legitimate Ways

 Uber and Lyft, the most popular ride-share companies, are always looking for drivers.
-To qualify, you need to be at least 21 years old, have a valid U.S. driver’s license, proof of car insurance and vehicle registration, a four-door vehicle that seats five people, and the ability to pass criminal and driving background checks.
+To qualify, you need to meet the minimum age to drive in your city (but have at least three years of licensed driving experience if you’re under 25), have a valid U.S. driver’s license, proof of car insurance and vehicle registration, a four-door vehicle, and the ability to pass criminal and driving background checks.

 5. Takeout Delivery Driver

 Driving around strangers isn’t for everyone.
 If that’s where you’re at, try meal delivery instead.

 Most food delivery apps and services work the same: A customer places a food order with a local restaurant, you drive to the restaurant, grab the order and take it to the customer.
 You get paid by the order plus tips.